constgen/neutrino-preset-react-nodegui/README.md

 ## Preset options

-You can provide custom options and have them merged with this preset's default options to easily affect how this preset builds.
+You can provide custom options and have them merged with this preset's default options to easily affect how this preset works.
 You can modify the preset settings from `.neutrinorc.js` by an options object.

 The following shows how you can pass an options object to the preset and override its options, showing the defaults: